vspenubarthi/modified_a_star/README.md

 Link to Webpage: https://vspenubarthi.github.io/modified_a_star/

-Instructions on how to interact with the algorithm can be found there.
+Instructions on how to interact with the algorithm as well as this information mentioned above can be found there.